Bare at the Clovers: Secrets Behind the Counter - Cover

 I glance at Willow.
 She gives me a small nod.

-“It’s not just hope,” I continue, buying time.
+“It’s not just hope,” I say, buying myself time.
 “It’s a specific hope.
-The hope that you can go back to something that’s already gone.
+It’s the hope that you can go back to something that’s already gone.
 Gatsby wants to repeat the past.
-The green light is the illusion that you can fix things just by wanting them badly enough.”
+That’s what the green light is, the illusion that you can fix things by wanting them badly enough.”

 Mr. Park raises his eyebrows.
 “Interesting.
-Does the novel argue that this is possible?”
+Do you think the novel argues that this is possible?”

-The class falls quiet.
-Someone in the back whispers.
+The class is quiet.
+Someone in the back row whispers something I can’t hear.
 Mr. Park nods slowly.

 “That’s a sophisticated reading, Kate.
 Thank you.”

-I sink back into my chair, heart pounding.
-I don’t know exactly where that answer came from.
-Maybe thoughts about my dad and his useless birthday cards.
-Maybe thoughts about Silas and whatever he’s trying to fix with stolen money.
+I sink back into my chair, my heart pounding.
+I don’t know where that answer came from.
+Maybe I’ve been thinking about my dad, about the way he keeps sending birthday cards like that’s enough, like paper can fix what broke.
+Maybe I’ve been thinking about Silas, about whatever he’s trying to fix with money he doesn’t have.

-Maybe thoughts about all of us, standing on our own docks, staring at our own green lights.
+Maybe I’ve been thinking about all of us, standing on our own docks, staring at our own green lights.

 Willow’s knee presses harder against mine.
 Under the desk, she takes my hand.
 Her fingers are warm.
 They’re always warm.